IdentityPython/pyFF/docs/using.rst

 Processing steps are called pipes.
 Many pipes take arguments.
 For instance the sign pipe takes the key and certificate as arguments.

-Documentation for each pipe is in :ref:api/pyff.pipes
+Documentation for each pipe is in the :doc:`api/pyff.pipes`.
+Also take a look at the :doc:`examples`.